ConvertKit is a fantastic tool to help you grow and monetise your blog. But how do you use it? Here’s my beginner’s guide to ConvertKit…

 First click on SEQUENCES in the top menu, then click NEW SEQUENCE on the right-hand side.

 Give your sequence a name (e.g. WELCOME SEQUENCE) and then click CREATE SEQUENCE.

 You should get a screen which looks like this…

 Write your first email in the normal way.
 But make sure you change WHEN TO SEND to immediately, so your new subscribers will get your welcome series as soon as they sign up.
 Set the status to PUBLISHED when you’ve finished (don’t worry it won’t go anywhere yet).

-To add more emails to the sequence, keep clicking on ADD EMAIL.
-For the remaining emails in the sequence you can leave WHEN TO SEND when to send as 1 DAY, as this means ‘1 day after the previous email’, unless you want to leave a bit more time between each email.
+To add more emails to the sequence, keep clicking on ADD EMAIL on the left-hand side.
+For the remaining emails in the sequence you can leave WHEN TO SEND set to 1 DAY, as this means ‘1 day after the previous email’, unless you want to leave a bit more time between each email.